kajeagentspi/walletconnect-docs/docs/api/auth/overview.md

 # Introduction

 WalletConnect Auth is an authentication protocol that can be used to log-in blockchain wallets into apps.
 With a simple and lean interface, this API verifies wallet address ownership through a single signature request, realizing login in one action.
-It enables apps to set up a decentralized and passwordless onboarding flow.
+It enables apps to set up a centralized and passwordless onboarding flow.

 ## Key Features